-Head of Operations & Chief Commercial Officer
+Interim CEO, Head of Operations & Chief Commercial Officer

-Mr. Bestof is a global biopharmaceutical executive with a 25+ year career covering global pipeline & country operational marketing & sales roles.
-He has managed numerous specialty diseases area, including small as well as billion-dollar brands in Ophthalmology, Neuroscience, Pain, and Pulmonary Vascular Disease.
+Mr. Besthof is a global biopharmaceutical executive with a 25+ year career covering global pipeline & country operational marketing & sales roles.
+He has managed numerous specialty diseases areas, including small as well as billion-dollar brands in Ophthalmology, Neuroscience, Pain, and Pulmonary Vascular Disease.
 His teams have played key roles in translating new science into investable commercial paths, reshaping markets, launching breakthrough products, and closing numerous licensing deals.
 Mr. Besthof has worked for Eli Lilly, Wyeth, and most recently Pfizer, as Vice President Commercial Development Neuroscience & Pain.
 Earlier in his career he worked for Deutsche Band and for various consulting firms.
 He holds a B.A. from Case Western Reserve University and a master’s in international management from the Thunderbird School of Global Management.